learn-academy-2024-alpha/unit-1-assessment/README.md

-# Assessments for Javascript Intro
+# Assessments for Week 1

 - Assessment should be accessed through GitHub Classroom
 - Clone Assessment